 I almost had a complete meltdown when I went to get avocado toast at this quaint coffee shop and bakery and heard that their order of avocados hadn’t been delivered yet.
 I understand that the first half of that sentence makes me sound like an insufferable hipster.
 (Side note: I may be an insufferable hipster.)
 Thankfully, the manager double-checked to see if that was the case and found a pair of avocados to throw my way.
 It may sound dramatic for what’s become a food trend punchline.
 But this avocado toast is sublime in its simplicity: hearty bread, freshly seasoned avocados and a touch of olive oil.
 The cafe also has a small but well-crafted menu of sandwiches and pastries.

 Sushi in Lima?
 Why, yes!
-Not only does our Pacific bounty provide the fresh fish needed to make exquisite rolls, but the Japanese-Peruvian community is so large it’s created its own type of cuisine called Nikkei.
+Not only does our Pacific bounty provide the fresh fish needed to make exquisite rolls, but the Peruvian-Japanese community is so large it’s created its own type of cuisine called Nikkei.
 You can find your usual spicy tunas, salmon, and california rolls here but it also offers several with a Peruvian twist.
 Unfortunately, I was too caught up in conversation with my high school friends to take good pics.
 My bad.